thitemple/thecodingtemple.dev/_posts/2015-08-12-its-time-to-upgrade-your-javascript-skills.md

 This is a major change since the last two versions of EcmaScript, ES3 and ES5, were approved in 1999 and 2009 respectively.

-For us developers, it's crucial now, more than ever, to keep ourselves up-to-date with the new features and changes to language.
+For us developers, it's crucial now, more than ever, to keep ourselves up-to-date with the new features and changes to the language.

 ## Browser support